Ant Control Concord — Why Species Identification Matters

 Pharaoh ants respond to chemical stress by budding — splitting into multiple new colonies, each with their own queen.
 If you suspect Pharaoh ants, avoid any spray treatment and call a specialist before attempting any DIY control.

-Common Residential Ant Species in Concord
+Which Ant Species Are Found in Concord Properties